Technical SEO

 Phase 2: Technical & Crawl Health Audit

-What gets delivered: Crawl report with every issue categorised by priority (P1–P4), fix instructions specific enough for a developer to execute without follow-up questions.
+Delivered: crawl report with every issue categorised P1–P4, fix instructions specific enough for a developer to execute without follow-up questions.

 Phase 3: E-E-A-T & Entity Signal Audit

-Google and AI systems use trust signals to assess whether your content deserves to rank and be cited.
-This phase evaluates those signals.
+Google and AI systems use trust signals to assess whether content deserves to rank and be cited.
+This phase audits those signals: Knowledge Panel status, Wikipedia and Wikidata presence, Person and Organization schema implementation, the sameAs array completeness, About page depth, media footprint, third-party citations, and the consistency of name representation across platforms.

-What gets delivered: Entity signal scorecard, gap analysis vs. competitors, specific actions to strengthen E-E-A-T.
+Delivered: entity signal scorecard, gap analysis versus competitors, specific actions to strengthen E-E-A-T at both the person and organisation level.

 Phase 4: Competitive & Keyword Intelligence

-We map the full keyword gap, audit competitor backlink profiles, and flag position 5–15 pages where something as simple as a title rewrite could move you to page one.
-This is where we find the quick wins that generate results before the deeper work compounds.
+We map the full keyword gap, audit competitor backlink profiles, and flag position 5–15 pages where a focused title rewrite, intro restructure, or schema deployment could move the page to page one.
+This is where the engagement finds the quick wins that generate measurable results before the deeper architecture and authority work compounds.

 Phase 5: Content Inventory & Thin Content Audit